 The good news is that those who manage to quit smoking and vaping now will see almost immediate results.
 Cilia start to regenerate in three days, while the normal function is typically returned within six months.

 People who smoke and vape may be at greater risk for serious complications from COVID-19, according to doctors and public health officials.
-Here is what you should know about the correlation between vaping and smoking of tobacco or marijuana during the pandemic.
+Here is what you should know about the correlation between vaping and smoking tobacco or marijuana during the pandemic.

 Q: Are people who smoke or vape at a higher risk of getting the coronavirus?

 A: Yes.
 Coronavirus attacks the lungs.
-Cigarettes and e-cigarettes compromise your immune system and lung function while releasing ultrafine particles, industrial solvents, and various irritants into your airway that disable the cilia, the small hair-like strands found in your lungs and respiratory tract that filter out toxins.
+Cigarettes and e-cigarettes compromise your immune system and lung function while releasing ultrafine particles, industrial solvents, and various irritants into your airway that disable the cilia, the small hair-like strands found in your lungs, and respiratory tract that filter out toxins.
 Additionally, smoking and vaping require hand-to-mouth contact, which is one of the most common ways the disease is transmitted.

 Q: How can I tell the difference between withdrawal and COVID-19 symptoms?